112batuhan/verstappenbot/README.md

 # How to run

+!!
+A bit outdated.
+I will update with more details later.

 Install docker composer and use `docker compose up`!
-Don't forget to set `DISCORD_TOKEN` env variable.
-Or follow the following instructions.
+Don't forget to set `DISCORD_TOKEN`, `DATABASE_URL` and `OWNER_ID` env variables.

 Only external dependency you need is Opus codec that discord uses.
 If you are on linux/Mac, You can get it from your package manager.
 You need to manually build it on windows.
 Read the [original songbird repo](https://github.com/serenity-rs/songbird?tab=readme-ov-file#dependencies]) for more info.